Handling Chargebacks in the COVID-19 Environment

 Over the past few months, the COVID-19 pandemic has introduced a new way of living.
-Thankfully social distancing and quarantine directives seem to have proven effective in flattening the coronavirus curve within the US.
-As much as we are grateful for this, it’s important to note whenever normalcy is suspended, the number of opportunistic fraudsters always skyrockets.
-Merchants, especially those in operating within high-risk industries, need to be vigilant on handling chargebacks and have a clear plan in place to combat an expected increase in chargebacks.
+Thankfully, social distancing and quarantine directives seem to have proven effective in flattening the US’s coronavirus curve.
+As much as we are grateful for this, it’s important to note that the number of opportunistic fraudsters always skyrockets whenever normalcy is suspended.
+Merchants, especially those operating within high-risk industries, need to be vigilant on handling chargebacks and have a clear plan in place to avoid an increase in chargebacks.

 Chargebacks and Friendly Fraud Likely to Increase Due to COVID-19

 At the same time, many businesses are struggling with labor shortages due to quarantine or industry restrictions.
 Combine this with the high demand for goods and services, and shipping issues are likely to increase.
-When purchases are not received promptly, it’s very easy for a disgruntled consumer to chargeback the purchase directly with their issuing card bank.
+When purchases are not received promptly, it’s effortless for a disgruntled consumer to charge back the purchase with their issuing card bank directly.
 A significant increase in chargebacks can be expected for this fact alone.

 Keep Chargebacks in Check and Merchant Accounts Operational

 Handling chargebacks is frustrating, time-consuming, and expensive.
 It can also affect your relationship with the merchant account provider.
 To help prevent both friendly fraud and chargebacks, consider safeguarding your business with these easy to adopt steps.

 1. Use Clear and Easy to Understand Descriptors

 At times, friendly fraud occurs when customers don’t recognize a charge on their bank statements.
 Use clear descriptors to avoid causing any confusion.
 Also, ensure the customer support number on the descriptor matches the phone number listed on your website.